drejohnson/sapper-graphql-firebase/README.md

 - For dev server: run `yarn dev` or `npm run dev`, from project root.
 The app should be running at: http://localhost:3000.
 - To build frontend run: `yarn build` or `npm run build` from project root.
 Run `yarn start` or `npm start` to start app.

+# Notes

+- Repo was set up using my personal Hasura and Firebase configurations which is not included.
+So some setup is required for this repo to work for you.
+- You will need to edit the `.env` file to add your credentials
+- You also need to update the graphql directory with your own queries and mutations

 ## Deploy

 - Uses [now-sapper](https://github.com/thgh/now-sapper)